rgeorgi/INTENT2/README.md

 # INTENT2

-INTENT2 is a rewrite of the [INterlinear Text ENrichment Toolkit](https://github.com/rgeorgi/INTENT2.git).
+INTENT2 is a rewrite of the [INterlinear Text ENrichment Toolkit](https://github.com/rgeorgi/INTENT2.git), the result of my doctoral dissertation research [[pdf](https://digital.lib.washington.edu/researchworks/bitstream/handle/1773/37168/Georgi_washington_0250E_16542.pdf?sequence=1&isAllowed=y)].

 The main goals of this rewrite are to increase the ease of distribution, allowing for a simple download and `pip install` using pure python, whenever possible.